rng-guy/NFSMWBartender/APPENDIX.md

 * Roadblock vehicles can react to racers entering "COOLDOWN" mode and / or spike-strip hits.
 For the former, some vehicles join the pursuit immediately; for the latter, all of them do.

-* If you make roadblock vehicles join pursuits frequently, then you may also need to [install](README.md#4---what-other-mods-does-bartender-depend-on) the [NFSMW LimitAdjuster mod](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) by Zolika1351.
+* If you make roadblock vehicles join pursuits frequently, then you may also need to [install](README.md#4---what-other-mods-does-bartender-depend-on) the [NFSMW LimitAdjuster](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) mod by Zolika1351.
 That's because roadblock vehicles ignore all spawn limits, which may cause stability issues and (partially) invisible cops to appear.

 * LeaderStrategy 5 spawns Cross by himself, while LeaderStrategy 7 spawns him with two henchmen.

 * You shouldn't use the replacement vehicles for Cross for any other cop in the game unless you also use Bartender's "Advanced" feature set.
 Otherwise, these vehicles interfere with LeaderStrategy spawns whenever they are present in a given pursuit.

-* Bartender replaces vehicles that don't exist in the game with whatever the vanilla game uses.
+* Bartender replaces vehicles that don't exist in VltEd with whatever the vanilla game uses.

 * Bartender replaces vehicles that are helicopters with whatever the vanilla game uses.